Do Brain Cells Regenerate? Yes, and You Can Help

 These unique compounds encourage the formation of nerve growth factor

-Lion’s mane mushrooms are not readily available as a food, so most people that want its benefits take a lion’s mane supplement.
+Lion’s mane mushrooms are not readily available as a food, so most people who want its benefits take it as a supplement.

 Gotu Kola